SS Laurentic (1927)

 She sailed between Liverpool and Canada from 1927 to 1936.
-After the merger of the White Star Line with Cunard she was used mainly as a cruise ship.
-From December 1935 she was laid up in Liverpool.
+After the merger of the White Star Line with Cunard Line, she was used mainly as a cruise ship.
+From December 1935 to 1939, she was laid up in Liverpool.

-In 1939 the Admiralty requisitioned her and had her converted into an armed merchant cruiser for the Royal Navy.
-On 3–4 November 1940 a U-boat torpedoed her off the west coast of Ireland when she was on a rescue mission for another ship that had been torpedoed.
+In 1939, the Admiralty requisitioned her and had her converted into an armed merchant cruiser for the Royal Navy.
+On 3–4 November 1940, a U-boat torpedoed her off the west coast of Ireland when she was on a rescue mission for another ship that had been torpedoed.
 She sank with the loss of 49 of her complement.

 Building

-In the 1920s the White Star Line experienced a difficult period.
-It was still part of the International Mercantile Marine Company (IMM), a US group of shipping companies, but the management of this group increasingly considered getting rid of its non-US subsidiaries.
+In the 1920s, the White Star Line experienced a difficult period.
+It was still part of the International Mercantile Marine Company (IMM), an American trust of shipping companies, but the management of this group increasingly considered getting rid of its non-US subsidiaries.
 It was in this uncertain context that Laurentic, the second ship of this name, was ordered.
 The building of the ship is unusual in several respects.
 It was the only time in 60 years that White Star Line ordered a ship from Harland and Wolff on a defined budget.
 Laurentic thus appeared to be a ship at a discount, which was unusual in the history of the company.

-Oddly Laurentic was built with the hull number 470, while Doric, put into service in 1923 (four years before her), was hull number 573.
-This would suggest that order for Laurentic was made in the early 1920s and that the ship was unfinished for more than five years.
-The cause of such a long delay is unknown.
+Oddly, Laurentic was built with the hull number 470, while Doric, put into service in 1923 (four years before her), was hull number 573.
+This would suggest that order for Laurentic was made before 1921 and that the ship was unfinished for more than seven years.
+The cause of such a long delay is unknown, but is likely due to material shortages and the shipyard being too busy.

-Laurentic looked like Doric, but she was bunkered with coal at a time when most new steamships were bunkered with oil.
-Her propulsion is similar to that of the first Laurentic, completed in 1909.
+Laurentic had a similar profile to Doric, but she was bunkered with coal at a time when most new steamships were bunkered with oil.
+Her propulsion was similar to that of the first Laurentic, completed in 1909.
 She had three screws.
 A pair of four-cylinder triple-expansion steam engines drove her port and starboard screws.
 Exhaust steam from their low-pressure cylinders fed one low-pressure steam turbine, which drove her middle screw.
 This mode of propulsion, called "combination machinery", was first used in the first Laurentic of 1909.
 By the 1920s it had been largely supplanted by the use of geared turbines alone.
 White Star Line may have chosen combination machinery for its proven reliability for many years, but she proved to be costly to operate, which partly explains her short career.
 She could cruise at an average speed of 16.5 kn.

-The General Strike delayed her completion.
+She was intended to be launched in October 1926, however the General Strike significantly delayed this.
 She was eventually launched without ceremony on 16 June 1927.
 She was completed five months later on 1 November, after which she left Belfast for Liverpool carrying representatives of White Star Line and Harland and Wolff.